farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Entry Screen
+## Start Page

-This is the start page on the dashboard; it will appear when you first turn on the Amiga.
+This is the start page on the dashboard.
+It will appear when you first turn on your Amiga.
+Here you select the display's language.
+You may choose between English, Spanish, French.
+Pressing the START button will take you to the home screen.
-“Amiga is ready” and “Amiga esta lista” will appear and once you touch the "START" / "VAMOS" button and you will be taken to the home screen.

 <img src="https://github.com/farm-ng/amiga-dev-kit/assets/133177230/fccbf6aa-95ae-41cb-bb65-fb816451c011"/>

 Alternatively if you receive the "Check pendant calibration" page,